pitthexai/HexAI-KneeHipBoneSeg/README.md

 ### Publications:

-<p align="justify">The <strong>HexAI-TJAtxt</strong> dataset is fully explained in the following manuscript at the <strong>Data in Brief</strong> journal.
+<p align="justify">The <strong>HexAI-KneeHipBoneSeg</strong> imaging dataset is fully explained in the following manuscript at the <strong>Data in Brief</strong> journal.
 Any publication using the dataset would require to cite the following work:
 <p align="justify">
 <strong>[1]</strong> Aghazadeh A et al. HexAI-KneeHipBoneSeg: a fully-annotated imaging dataset to promote fair and generalized medical image segmentation in orthopedics.
 Data in Brief.
 2024 January [Under Review]</p>